lkiesow/leihs-wiki/leihs-Admin-Guide.md

 ## Installation on Debian GNU/Linux

 These instructions were tested on a minimal install of Debian GNU/Linux 5.0 (Lenny) and Debian GNU/Linux 6.0 (Squeeze).
 They might also work on Ubuntu.
-You might have to substitute +sudo su+ for +su+ because Ubuntu does not configure a root password, thus +su+ would not work.
+You might have to substitute `sudo su` for `su` because Ubuntu does not configure a root password, thus `su` would not work.

 1. Install Ruby, irb, libxslt, Cairo, MySQL client libraries, libxml2:

         # apt-get install ruby irb rdoc libopenssl-ruby ruby-dev libxslt-dev libcairo2-dev libmysqlclient-dev libxml2-dev

-2. Install RubyGems from http://rubygems.org/[the RubyGems website].
+2. Install RubyGems from [the RubyGems website](http://rubygems.org/).
 Make sure *not to install* the edition of RubyGems that is available from Debian's package archives.
 RubyGem development moves so quickly that we need to use the one from upstream.

         # cd /tmp
         # wget http://production.cf.rubygems.org/rubygems/rubygems-1.5.2.tgz